AI Assistant for Mac

 - 01Open the app.
 Start tutor mode.

-- 03Save tutorials for workflows you'll repeat.
+- 03Save tutorials for workflows you'll repeat, they build your Ability Map.

-Private assistant on your own sign-ins
+Private assistant on your own provider path

 You don't want another cloud account with your screen data.